ponylang/pony-tutorial/getting-started/installation.md

 docker run -v /path/to/my-code:/src/main ponylang/ponyc
 ```

+If you're unfamiliar with Docker, remember to ensure that whatever path you provide for `/path/to/my-code` is a full path name and not a relative path, and also note the lack of a closing slash, `/`, at the *end* of the path name.

 Note that if your host doesn't match the docker container, you'll probably have to run the resulting program inside the docker container as well, using a command like this:

 ```bash